Your cart is currently empty

 Since chrome tanning is regular, veg-tanned cowhide leather may be more difficult or expensive to get your hands on due to scarcity.
 Further, elements such as finishes should also be addressed when choosing cowhide leather because they can significantly raise the price.

-Confirming the origin of cowhide
+Confirming the Origin of Cowhide

-Fake cowhide, on the other hand, may seem very plush initially, but it will eventually become irritating to the touch.
-No two cows are the same, just as no two people are the same.
-While there may be some visual similarities between cows of the same hue and pattern, each cow's design is as distinct as a fingerprint.
-For this reason, if you spend your money on a natural rug, you can be guaranteed that no one else will have the same one.
 However, since the counterfeits are typically machine-printed, they look identical to every cowhide the company has ever sold.
 Authentic cowhides have a more authentic look than their synthetic counterparts.
 Genuine cowhides are of a higher grade than their imitation counterparts.
 It will have a higher-quality polish, finer fur, and a more sumptuous feel.

 The production costs and the quality of the leather used to make the product are two main factors affecting the final pricing.
 Most people consider full-grain leather to be of the finest quality, whereas genuine leather and bonded leather are considered to be of the lowest.
 Due to its widespread demand, cowhide leather fetches a higher price than its competitors.
-Cowhide leather is one of the most prevalent types of leather on the market, and this affects its pricing because the cow is also frequently employed in the food and dairy industries.

 Cowhides may be kept in good condition with minimal upkeep because they are water- and stain-resistant.
 To prevent hair loss, vacuum your cowhide rug using the brush attachment and sweep in the direction of the hair.
 You may also take your carpet outside and give it a good shake to eliminate dust and other debris.
 Doing this may provide your rug with a new lease on life.